 We need to teach players that mechanics is form and it’s important that our form is correct. - Jeremie PietteClick To Tweet

 The last reason, besides not knowing what part of the foot is correct, they don’t know the proper mechanics – which means their form is wrong!
 Mechanics are not talked about enough in my opinion!
 Matter a fact here are 10 sports that teach mechanics more than soccer.
 When I ask player what mechanics are they sometimes say “The guys who fix cars?”
 LOL.
 So common to hear that.
 Or the players who are a little closer to the correct answer will say “Skills”.
 So I have to teach them that mechanics is form and it’s important that our form is correct.

-GROWTH NOTE: When players grow they often times lose their proper mechanics, so you might see a player who could strike a ball really nice all of a sudden, within a few weeks, not be able to connect the same way because they grew and inch in such a short time.
+When players go through growth spurts they often times lose their regular correct form. so you might see a player who could strike a ball really nice all of a sudden, within a few weeks, not be able to connect the same way because they grew and inch in such a short time.
 You then have to start back at scratch and work on getting your mechanics right again.
 It usually has to do with the plant knee being too straight, instead of bend more.

 Interesting Observation: Does Dancing Help soccer players?
 One interesting thing that I find very interesting is that the countries & cultures that like to dance have better coordination and ball control when they are older.
 Maybe it’s their feet have been trained to connect with the brain at an early age in their lives or it’s just a coincidence?
 Look at Players from Argentina, Brazil, Mexico, Columbia.
 They’re all very good with ball control & coordination at a young age and ALL of these countries love to dance! 🙂 & not to clown on anyone but notice where the guys in the video HERE are from…not Germany or England (& that’s cool – my dog & my grandma’s family are from Germany :-))